OpenSourceOV/image-processing-instructions/instructions.md

 ## Manually removing noise and artifacts

 Most noise removal techniques are excellent at removing randomly distributed noise.
-Often the 'Remove Outliers' function is sufficient enough to remove this type of noise.
-Non-random noise that is not stricktly noise typically results from leaf shrinkage, sample movement (e.g. being knocked), scanning or camera or power fluctuation ('voltage ripple') artefacts and, most annoyingly, insects walking across the sample during a capture.
+Often the 'Remove Outliers' function is sufficient to remove this type of noise.
+Non-random noise (not strictly 'noise') typically results from leaf shrinkage, sample movement (e.g. being knocked), scanning, camera or power fluctuation ('voltage ripple') artefacts and, most annoyingly, insects walking across the sample during capture.

 Although it may be possible to remove these non-embolism pixels using noise removal processes it often comes at the cost of degrading or altering the embolism 'signal', meaning embolism events become less well resolved and further from the 'real' original signal.